arg-tech/xaif/docs/tutorial.md

 The reason for this complex structure is that ADUs can have a relation not only to other ADUs, but to the connections itself.
 For example, ADU can attack the transition between two possible text spans, but not the content itself.
 Also, they could indicate grouping of different nodes and/or pairs of nodes into one argument with the described structure.
-Moreover, they can indicate the connection between I- and L-nodes, type of such connection and so on.
-Looks a bit complicated - but no worries, it will be easier with the image example.
-It comes soon! :)

 <br>